pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2026-04-22-best-healthy-brownies.markdown

   Oh boy, was I wrong.
 The edges stuck so incredibly bad that half the brownies fell apart while trying to remove them from the pan and slice them.
 I got a clean cut from the center here, but I will certainly be baking with parchment paper next time

 - The main difference this and <a href='/recipes/brownies'>standard brownies</a> is that there's a mild cooling effect from the <a href='https://amzn.to/4lkg3Hr'>erythritol</a> in the sweetener.
 Do you know what else has a cooling effect?
 That's right, mint.
-You can very easily "pass off" the cooling taste as mint by adding in 1/4 tsp (1.25 g) mint extract for a mint chocolate brownie
+You can very easily "pass off" the cooling taste as mint by adding in 1/4 tsp (1.25 g) <a href='https://amzn.to/4xtISFR'>mint extract</a> for a mint chocolate brownie

 - Below is a table comparing the nutrition facts of <a href='#recipe'>this recipe</a> to a <a href='/recipes/brownies'>standard version of brownies</a>
 - |